-- Contact and collaboration with academic and research institutions abroad.
+2. Contact and collaboration with academic and research institutions abroad

 Over the last three years, the Faculty of Arts and Sciences has taken steps to establish dual degree programs and research and teaching exchange programs.
 However, the Faculty of Arts and Sciences needs to further increase and activate its currently inadequate level of contact and collaboration with highly regarded academic and research institutions.

 3. Collaboration within the Faculty and the University

 Over the last three years, the faculty established ten new double major and three minor programs.
-Despite these programs and the obvious advantages of interdisciplinary work, the level of such work within the Faculty and the University is inadequate.
+Despite these programs and the obvious advantages of interdisciplinary work, the level of such collaboration within the Faculty and the University remains limited and should be increased.

 4. Unity within the Faculty

 The Faculty of Arts and Sciences consists of two different wings, as in many Faculties of Arts and Sciences: pure/natural sciences on the one hand, and arts, humanities and social sciences on the other.
 Due to structural differences between the departments, the level of inter-departmental collaboration and/or interaction is inadequate.
 Although some steps have been taken over the last three years, this problem needs to be further addressed.

 6. Promotion of the Faculty

-The Faculty of Arts and Sciences would benefit from more intensive and effective promotional activities in North Cyprus, Turkey, and other countries.
+The Faculty of Arts and Sciences would benefit from more intensive and effective promotional activities in countries other than North Cyprus and Turkey.

-The Faculty administration should have long-term goals and policies to monitor, evaluate, and improve the satisfaction of all stakeholders.
+The faculty administration should have long-term goals and policies to monitor, evaluate, and improve the satisfaction of its current students and graduates.